 At the Academic Enhancement Center, we know that college is a fundamentally different kind of school experience.
 Some of the differences are immediately noticeable — like class sizes or instructional approaches.
 Others, such as the need to initiate relationships with professors or tutors, or learn new study techniques, are harder to recognize.
-All require students not only to identify the differences but to understand what they mean and how to adjust for them.
+All require students not only to identify the differences, but also to understand what they mean and how to adjust for them.
 Difficulties in adapting can contribute to additional problems as well– with motivation, procrastination, focus, and academic anxiety for example.

-USC160 Success in Higher Education is a one-credit, graded course on learning and studying in college.
+UCS160 Success in Higher Education is a one-credit, graded course on learning and studying in college.
 Created by the AEC specifically for URI students, the course helps students understand how differences in teaching and testing require different approaches to learning and studying.
 By exploring how we learn, and what needs to happen in our brains for learning to be productive, students develop ways of understanding why some study practices yield better learning outcomes than others.
 They then apply specific techniques to their work in other classes, and learn to assess their own progress.

-To learn more about UCS 160, or to arrange an Academic Skills Development session, contact David Hayes at (401) 874-2953.
+To learn more about UCS 160, or to arrange an Academic Skills Consultation, contact David Hayes at (401) 874-2953.